ezrizhu/www/content/blog/20230725-tablet_for_cs.md

   I find the keyboard-only nature of my workflow also makes me a more efficient programmer as neovim provides very powerful keyboard shortcuts for navigating a file, or making bulk changes.
-* RDP and VLC are protocols to access a computer’s graphical interface, think of it as SSH but for GUIs.
+* RDP and VNC are protocols to access a computer’s graphical interface, think of it as SSH but for GUIs.
 Although I don’t use them much, they’re especially useful for people that need to use graphical applications for their work on the development machine.